affinelayer/pix2pix-tensorflow/README.md

 <img src="docs/418.png" width="256px"/>

 Some datasets have been made available by the authors of the pix2pix paper.
 To download those datasets, use the included script `tools/download-dataset.py`.
-There are also links to pre-trained models alongside each dataset:
+There are also links to pre-trained models alongside each dataset, note that these pre-trained models require the Tensorflow 0.12.1 version of pix2pix.py since they have not been regenerated with the 1.0.0 release:

 | dataset | example |
 | --- | --- |